Rhinoplasty Surgery in Brisbane

 The two most common rhinoplasty techniques are:

 In a closed rhinoplasty, all incisions are made inside the nose.
-As a result, no scars are visible on the exterior of the nose so the operation is practically invisible to the naked eye.
 This technique is only appropriate for selected patients, who don’t require significant adjustments to their nasal bridge, and who don’t require their nose tip to be significantly corrected.

 The Benefits of Rhinoplasty Surgery